 Día de los Muertos has extended beyond a time to remember the deceased, and it has also become a venue for political expression, as protesters use the opportunity to bring attention to their causes (click here to see some beautiful photos—many related to political activism, such as commemorating journalists killed in Mexico and college students who disappeared following a police clash).

-But back to plastic LED candles made in China and sold in Target… It’s only in the last two years or so that I remember seeing so much, and so widespread.
+But back to plastic LED candles made in China and sold in Target… It’s only in the last few years or so that I remember seeing so much, and so widespread.
 I was curious how this was viewed by the Latino community, and I was happy to find a commentary by Esther Cepeda in which she polled her friends on the topic.
 She notes their mixed feelings, similar to her own, about companies trying to profit from cultural appropriation while at the same time responding to the increase in US Hispanic purchasing power.

 The real question is whether it is better to live in the U.S. where Day of the Dead is completely under the radar, as it was a mere decade ago, or if it’s worth it to have a tradition break into the cultural mainstream, even if quite imperfectly?

 Perhaps another way of looking at it is to recognize the inevitable cultural transformations and evolutions inherent to mass and prolonged immigration when displaced traditions and customs take root in different parts of the world and converge with the cultural, economic and social specificities of their new places.
 In this case, an ancient pre-Columbian celebration, which had already undergone a radical transformation in modern Mexico through its adoption of Christian elements, undergoes yet another change by taking root in American culture, incorporating, for better or worse, some of its elements.